strohne/Facepager/README.md

 ###Description

-Facepager was made for fetching public available data from Facebook.
-All data is stored in a SQLite database and may be exported to Excel.
+Facepager was made for fetching public available data from Facebook, Twitter and other JSON-based API.
+All data is stored in a SQLite database and may be exported to csv.

 ###Version 3.1 features